BSrinivasNaik/personal-website-with-ai-collab/memory-bank/activeContext.md

 *   The importance of using a local copy of the `pdf.worker.min.js` file to avoid CORS issues.
 *   The importance of using a different approach when the `browser_action` tool is not working.
 *   The importance of using a different approach when the `context7-mcp` server is not working.
+*   **Complexities of SPA Deployment**: Learned the intricacies of deploying Single Page Applications (SPAs) to GitHub Pages, especially regarding base URL configuration in `vite.config.ts`, router `basename` in `react-router-dom`, and asset pathing (images, PDFs, favicons) using `import.meta.env.BASE_URL`.
+*   **GitHub Pages Custom Domains**: Understood the redirection behavior and DNS configuration (CNAME and A records) required for custom domains with GitHub Pages.
+*   **`gh-pages` vs. GitHub Actions**: Gained insight into the trade-offs and specific configurations needed for both `gh-pages` npm package and GitHub Actions for deployment, ultimately settling on `gh-pages` for its direct control over the deployment branch.
+*   **Debugging Deployment Issues**: Emphasized the iterative process of debugging deployment failures, including checking build outputs, network requests, and error logs to pinpoint root causes (e.g., 404s, "nothing to commit").